kuanhsieh/amp_cs/README.md

 ## Notebooks

 ### cs_algo_compare.ipynb
-Compare AMP with other sparse recovery algorithms in compressed sensing.
+Compare AMP with other iterative sparse recovery algorithms in compressed sensing.

-We plot the mean squared error in signal reconstruction
+We plot the mean squared error in signal reconstruction across iterations for several algorithms:

-Includes:
 1. Approximate message passing with soft-thresholding (AMP)
 2. Iterative soft-thresholding (IST)
 3. Proximal gradient descent (for solving the LASSO)